nasa/pvslib/algebra/README.md

   - Correctness of the Euclidean gcd algorithm for the rings of integers and Gaussian integers;
   - Quaternions Algebra and properties;
   - Hamilton's Quaternions;
-  - Completeness of 3D rotations using Hamilton's Quaternions.
+  - Completeness of 3D rotations using Hamilton's Quaternions;
+  - Proof of Lagrange's four squares theorem using Quaternions.

 ### Major theorems